Skin cancer prevention

-The program commenced in 2015 and has awarded 1,325 grants totalling over $12 million to date.
+The program commenced in 2015 and has awarded over 1,600 grants totalling over $14 million to date.

-The Department of Health and Human Services invited Victorian government schools and eligible community groups to apply for a shade grant in August 2020.
+The Department of Health invited Victorian government schools and eligible community groups to apply for a shade grant in August 2021.

 Future rounds of the Shade Grants Program

-The Shade Grants Program Round 6 will open in mid-2021.
+The Shade Grants Program Round 7 will open in mid-2022.

-The Department of Health and Human Services holds a notification register with details of schools and community organisations interested in future rounds of the Program.
+The Department of Health holds a notification register with details of schools and community organisations interested in future rounds of the Program.

 If you wish to be notified when future funding rounds open, please add your details to the Shade Grants notification register below.